beyondsimulations/Applied-Optimization/_repo-md/lectures/lecture-01-introduction.md

 <span class="question">Question:</span> Why won't we transport more than the demand?

+. . .

--   Due to the associated costs
+-   Due to the associated costs!

 ##